Jack Ceroni's Home Page

 About

-I am currently a fourth-year pure mathematics student at the University of Toronto.
 In the Fall of 2025, I will be starting my PhD at the University of Chicago.
+Prior to this, I was an undergraduate student at the University of Toronto.

-My research interests are broadly related to symplectic and Riemannian geometry, algebraic geometry, mathematical physics, algebraic topology, and discrete complex analysis/geometry.
-Much of my previous
+My research interests are broadly related to symplectic and Riemannian geometry, algebraic geometry, algebraic topology, and mathematical physics.
+Much of my undergraduate

 Papers